Tau Beta Pi: Symbols

 The logo of Tau Beta Pi was revised and approved at the 2019 Convention in Columbus, Ohio.
 The new logo features the Bent inside a circle, with the words "Tau Beta Pi / The Engineering Honor Society" either to the right or underneath the symbol and is available in either blue or seal brown on a white background.
 The old logo, which featured a tilted 3D Bent and the words "Tau Beta Pi / The Engineering Honor Society" in a lighter blue color was discontinued in October 2019.
 A logo for Pi Day was developed in 2016 and features a black seal with white text "Tau Beta Pi / The Engineering Honor Society / Pi Day" centered around the image of the bent in the middle.
 The digits of pi wrap around the edge of the seal.

+The Creed of Tau Beta Pi is "Integrity and Excellence in Engineering".

 Chapters

 There are 261 chartered Tau Beta Pi Collegiate Chapters; 255 are active, 6 are inactive.

 Membership

 There is now only one "class" of members in Tau Beta Pi, the former classifications of Member with Distinction, Honorary Member, and Associate Member having been discontinued.
 Election to membership in the association is accomplished only by vote of a collegiate chapter, and members' chapter designations are always those of the chapters that elected them.
 Members' class numerals are those of the years in which they received the engineering degrees on which their eligibility was based, although members with no engineering degree are designated by the year in which they were initiated.
 Candidates eligible for consideration for election to membership by a collegiate chapter fall into five general categories: